amsound/pihub-remote-nrf/README.md

 These endpoints trigger an immediate best-effort refresh of the relevant domain state.

-This is particularly useful with the Samsung SmartThings speaker backend, where external automation such as Home Assistant may send PiHub a local refresh hint after receiving upstream cloud push updates.
+This is particularly useful with the local Samsung soundbar backend when you want PiHub to immediately re-check Cast and AirPlay state after an external change.

-That’s now an important part of the actual deployment shape.

 ---